-Deferred Outflows
+Deferred Outflows of Resources

-These are long-term prepayments of expenses subject to amortization.
-Examples are the cost of insuring debt and certain pension costs.
+A deferred outflow of resources is a consumption of net position by a government that is applicable to a future reporting period(s).
+These include long-term prepayments of expenses subject to amortization, the cost of insuring debt and certain pension costs not recognized in the current reporting period.